sarahschirduan/sarahschirduan.github.io/_posts/2019-06-15-titanic-part2.md

 The Test.submit data frame takes the test rows from the data.combined dataset (892:1309) and only takes certain columns: Pclass, Title, SibSp, and Parch.

-Next we’ll make predictions using predict function, taking our random forest object/final random forest model we decided on and apply it to the test.submit data frame.
+Next we’ll make predictions using the predict function, taking our random forest object/final random forest model we decided on and apply it to the test.submit data frame.

 Looking at the table we see it outputs 262 did not survive and 156 did survive.